THE RED PALM WEEVIL

 from isabel cayon

 One of the many benefits of joining MPG is the Bursary Scheme.
-One successful applicant is Isabel Cayon Isa Nueva who, having graduated from The Royal Botanic Garden Edinburgh in 'Horticulture with Plantsmanship', was looking to fund a voluntary work experience at Jardín Botánico Canario "Viera y Clavijo” in Gran Canaria.
+One successful applicant is Isabel Cayon who, having graduated from The Royal Botanic Garden Edinburgh in 'Horticulture with Plantsmanship', was looking to fund a voluntary work experience at Jardín Botánico Canario "Viera y Clavijo” in Gran Canaria.
 This garden focuses on plant conservation of the Macaronesian Region, which in reality are the 'ancestors' of the Mediterranean plants we know today.
-Isabel arrived at Jardín Botánico Canario "Viera y Clavijo” (left) at the start of October and has kindly agreed to send MPG some photos and information regularly during her placement.
+Isabel arrived at Jardín Botánico Canario "Viera y Clavijo” (left) at the start of October and has kindly agreed to send MPG some photos and information regularly during her placement and can be viewed here where they will be updated as they come in to us.

 portugal 'bringing the mediterranean landscape into your garden' 2-7 april 2019